 The strength of the Trust is underpinned by a board of six carefully selected Trustees, chaired by Johan van der Westhuizen, and a Scientific Advisory Board of zoology and carnivore specialists, chaired by Professor Bill Horsnell.
 The backbone of the organization is undoubtedly down to the incredible team on the ground, and all the partners and sponsors who have continued to support our work and make it possible for us to achieve as much as we do.

 Along the way there are many special people who painstakingly, and against all odds helped to build the Trust into the organisation it is today.
-We salute you all.
+We thank you all.

-We look forward to the future as we continue to make history, and a difference to the survival of leopards.
+We look forward to the future as we continue to make history, and a difference.